kjobanputra/Parallel-Corner-Detection/index.md

     + Kunal: Implement OpenMP version
     + Ryan: Test our how implementation translates to an embedded device
   + (12/11 - 12/14):
-    + Kunal, Ryan: Prepare for final presentation and demo
+    + Kunal, Ryan: Prepare for final paper, presentation, and demo
-    + Kunal, Ryan: If time permits, work on homography estimation